OpenC3/cosmos/docs.openc3.com/docs/tools/script-runner.md

 - Disconnect from real interfaces
 - Delete all sccript breakpoints

-The Started Scripts popup lists the currently running scripts.
+The Execution Status popup lists the currently running scripts.
 This allows other users to connect to running scripts and follow along with the currently executing script.
 It also lists previously executed scripts so you can download the script log.

 ![Running Scripts](/img/script_runner/running_scripts.png)